 All jobs aren’t created equal.
 In fact, some are simply better than the rest.
-U.S. News 100 Best Jobs of 2013 are the occupations that offer a mosaic of employment opportunity, good salary, manageable work-life balance, and job security.
-Some careers offer just the right mix of these components – for instance, our top tier is filled with tech and healthcare jobs – but the list also includes strong showings from occupations in the social services and business sectors.
-Even construction jobs enter the fray this year.
-Read more on how we rank the best jobs, and check out our full list.
+U.S. News 100 Best Jobs of 2014 offer a mosaic of employment opportunity, good salary, manageable work-life balance and job security.
+Some careers offer just the right mix of these components – for instance, nearly 40 percent of our picks are health care jobs – but the list also includes strong showings from occupations in the social services and business sectors.
+And for the first time, our No. 1 pick is a technology job.
+Read more on how we rank the best jobs, and check out our complete list.

 Like many professionals, high school teachers encounter several challenges in their line of work.
-But they also face numerous rewards when educating and advising teenagers.
-The Labor Department predicts that there will be 71,900 new high-school teaching positions to fill by 2020.
+But it can be rewarding to educate and advise teenagers as they prepare for college and their careers.
+The BLS predicts that there will be 52,900 new high-school teaching positions to fill by 2022.

 See our complete list of the top industries and their jobs.

 Expect tremendous growth in this industry this decade.

 These great jobs prove this field is coming back strong.

 Three hot jobs where right-brain thinking truly pays off.

 The medical field is classified by good salaries and great job security.

 These jobs are more than a choice.
 They're a calling.